Local Index Theory for Lorentzian Manifolds: Introduction

 \section{Introduction}

-The Atiyah-Singer index theorem (\cite{MR236950}) is one of the most important achievements of mathematics in the 20th century.
+The Atiyah-Singer index theorem \cite{MR236950} is one of the most important achievements of mathematics in the 20th century.
 It provides many conceptual insights by identifying topological invariants as indices of geometrically defined differential operators, thereby linking geometry, topology, and analysis.
-The index theorem is most conveniently stated for a twisted Dirac operator $\D$ on a closed Riemannian manifold, and it then gives a formula for its index as an integral over a density that is determined by local geometric quantities.
+The index theorem is most conveniently stated for a twisted Dirac operator $\D$ on a closed Riemannian manifold, and it then gives a formula for the index as an integral over a density that is determined by local geometric quantities.
 In fact, there is a local version of the index theorem that expresses the difference of the local traces of two heat kernels associated to the Laplace-type operators $\D \D^{*}$ and $\D^{*} \D$ in the limit as time goes to zero.
 This local index formula implies the Atiyah-Singer index theorem on a closed Riemannian manifold by the McKean-Singer formula.
 We refer to the monograph \cite{BGV} for details and further references.

-It is the local index theorem that allows the more general treatment of operators in the $L^2$-settings and in relative settings.
-As an example we mention Atiyah's theorem on the equality of the index and the $L^2$-index on the universal cover (\cite{MR0420729}), the proof of which relies heavily on the local index theorem.
-Local index theory also established the link between Quillen's theory of superconnections with the index theorem for families (\cite{MR813584}).
-There have been many generalizations of the Atiyah-Singer index theorem in various contexts.
-For manifolds with boundary an index formula was given by Atiyah, Patodi, and Singer (\cites{MR397797, MR397798, MR397799} or also \cite{MR1348401}).
+It is the local index theorem that allows the more general treatment of operators in the $L^2$-settings, in relative settings, and on manifolds with boundary.
+As an example we mention Atiyah's theorem on the equality of the index and the $L^2$-index on the universal cover \cite{MR0420729}, the proof of which relies heavily on the local index theorem.
+For manifolds with boundary an index formula was given by Atiyah, Patodi, and Singer, see \cites{MR397797, MR397798, MR397799} or also \cite{MR1348401}.
 This formula contains a boundary contribution which gave rise to the study of the $\eta$-invariant and all its applications.
-Amongst the geometrically inspired generalizations there are theorems dealing with elliptic operators on manifolds with singularities, non-compact manifolds, or hypoelliptic operators (see for example \cites{MR730920,MR720933,MR1876286,MR1156670,MR2680395} to mention only a few).
+Local index theory also established the link between Quillen's theory of superconnections with the index theorem for families \cite{MR813584}.
+There are further generalizations of the index theorem dealing with elliptic operators on manifolds with singularities, noncompact manifolds, or hypoelliptic operators, see for example \cites{MR730920,MR720933,MR1876286,MR1156670,MR2680395} to mention only a few.